OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 ```

-And copy your public key into it.
+And paste your public key into it.

 **And you're done!**